The Lambousa Wreck is one of the most exciting new dive attractions in the Larnaca/Oroklini region.

 more »

-Just off the coast of Larnaca lies the Zenobia Wreck Cyprus, a captivating underwater site that has intrigued divers and maritime historians alike.
+Just off the coast of Larnaca lies the Zenobia Wreck in Cyprus, a captivating underwater site that has intrigued divers and maritime historians alike.

 The MS Zenobia was a Swedish-built Challenger-class roll-on/roll-off (RO-RO) ferry, launched in 1979, measuring 172 meters in length and 28 meters in beam.